zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** RevokeMyRefreshToken([RevokeMyRefreshTokenRequest](#revokemyrefreshtokenrequest))
 [RevokeMyRefreshTokenResponse](#revokemyrefreshtokenresponse)

-Returns the user sessions of the authorized user of the current useragent
+Revokes a single refresh token of the authorized user by its (token) id